Portland Seared Salmon On A Salad

 Makes.
 Serves 2.

 Takes.
 20 minutes prep time, and about 20 to 30 minutes to cook, depending on the thickness of the fish.

 2 salmon fillets (not steaks), as fresh as possible

 2 big bowls of chopped Romaine lettuce

-1/4 cup shredded provolone cheese
+1/4 cup shredded Parmigiano Reggiano or other grating cheese

 3) Prepare the salad by filling two bowls with the Romaine.
 You can use other greens and veggies, but in Portland it was just plain Jane Romaine, and that's the way I like it too.
 Pour the dressing on the lettuce, and top with the shredded provolone.

 5) Wait til the oil is hot, about 1 minute, just when it starts to shimmer.
-Place the fillets on the griddle with the most curved side down.
+Place the fillets on the griddle with the most curved side down, and that's usually the skinless side or the interior side.
 This is important because you want the meat in contact with the oil to make it crispy, and as it cooks it gets less flexible.
 Press gently so as much fish as possible is in contact with the hot oil.
-If you wish, toss some hard wood saw dust or dried herbs on the fire to create aromatic smoke.
+If you wish, toss some hard wood saw dust, chips, or dried herbs on the fire to create lots of aromatic smoke.
+You want a lot of billowing white smoke because this is a short cook.
 I often save a few dried oregano or basil plants from last season just for this purpose.
 And yes, you can use them on a gas grill.
 They will incinerate thoroughly leaving behind a small amount of harmless ash.

-5) Bring in the hot fish, place on top of the salad, and serve.
+7) Bring in the hot fish, place on top of the salad, and serve.